amitkumar70512/BDA_LAB/README.md

 <br/>
 #### ncdc dataset source :🔗🔗🔗 https://github.com/tomwhite/hadoop-book/tree/master/input/ncdc/all
 <br/>
- Create a Map Reduce program to
+Create a Map Reduce program to<br/>
-a) find average temperature for each year from NCDC data set.
+a) find average temperature for each year from NCDC data set.<br/>
-b) find the mean max temperature for every month
+b) find the mean max temperature for every month. <br/>
 <br/>

 🔲🔲🔲🔲